bradleyeckert/LiteForth/doc/terminals.md

 - Alacritty: A cross-platform, GPU-accelerated terminal emulator known for pure speed.
 - WezTerm: A GPU-accelerated terminal emulator for Windows.
 - Mintty: The default terminal wrapper installed alongside Git Bash, MSYS2, and Cygwin.

+You can give a serial port name as an argument to connect to a serial port instead of `stdio`.
+In that case, you could use a serial cable emulator like `com0com`.
+Another window on your PC would treat it as a serial-connected MCU port.

 ## Windows terminal, Embedded LiteForth